Memorable Manitobans: David Williamson “Will” Yuill (1878-1970)

-On 2 August 1906, he married Winnifred Sarah Wellwood (1879-1970), daughter of J. M. Wellwood, at Minnedosa.
-They had two daughters: Winnifred Ann Yuill and Jessie Wilhelmine Yuill (b 1910, wife of Robert J. Kilgour).
+On 2 August 1906, he married Winnifred Sarah Wellwood (1879-1970, daughter of James Moncrieff Wellwood) at Minnedosa.
+They had two daughters: Winnifred Ann Yuill and Jessie Wilhelmine Yuill (1910-?, wife of Robert J. Kilgour).
 He was an active member of the Melita Presbyterian Church and IOOF.

 Ontario birth registration, Ancestry.